-Written by Ryan on Wednesday the 12th of June 2019.
+Written by Active Minds on Wednesday the 12th of June 2019.

 Finding out you are or a loved one is living with dementia can be a difficult time and telling people can be overwhelming and emotional.
 As such, explaining dementia to the younger generations in your family can often be overlooked or sometimes considered inappropriate, but is of great importance that they understand what is happening.

 For younger children it is important that they understand how and why their loved one is changing, and even though this is a complex subject there are many different ways to educate younger people and help them through.
 Encouraging questions is vital for building their understanding and even though it is natural as adults to protect children from difficult situations, discussing dementia will help to build reassurance and comfort.